ajalbani1/skill-sample-nodejs-fact/README.md

 ## To deploy

-First go to `package.json` and update the `update-lambda-function` script to use your lambda function.
-Then
+First go to `package.json` and update the `update-lambda-function` script to use your lambda function (replacing the arn with the one from the lambda console).

+Then:
 ```
 npm run deploy
 ```